top of page

 What is in your New Patient Intake?

 We want to understand your goals, medical and personal history to assess if we can provided the services you need.
 When you schedule for your consultation, you will be asked to fill out a Client Application Form.
 It gives our provider a well-rounded understanding of your goals and readiness for change.
-She will then schedule an appointment to speak with you if you're a good fit for what we can offer.
+She will then schedule an appointment to speak with you to evaluate if you're a good fit for what we can offer.
+If we're not a good fit, then she'll recommend other services to help you meet your personal goals.
 We will verify your insurance, then send you a comprehensive mental health intake form as well as policies and consent forms in a secure patient portal.
 These are reviewed before your initial visit and will help guide care.

 image.png